johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Replicating memes is the function for which creativity evolved.
 And that is why our species exists.

+#WhoWeAre

 - Contrary to Jared Diamond's argument in Guns Germs and Steel; the conditions for the beginning of infinity exist in almost every human habitation on earth.
-  Diamond think that psychology, philosophy and politics of historical events are not relevant "to the great river of history."
+  Diamond thinks that psychology, philosophy and politics of historical events are not relevant "to the great river of history."
   Counter argument: Why did the West win the cold war ?
 It has nothing to do with climate, minerals, flora, and diseases.
   	  	    Mechanical theories of human history lack explanatory power and are morally wrong, as they deny the role of humans and ideas on history.
 		    Diamond says that the main reason for writing GGS was cut off racist interpretations of the fact that the West came to dominate.